-The Master of Information Technology is a taught masters programme, with a 60-point industry internship for students with a strong Computer Science background.
+The Master of Information Technology is a taught masters programme, with a 60-point industry internship.
+It is open to students with a background in an IT-related field.
 It can be taken full-time or part-time.

 Prerequisites

 180-point option